sdbecker-zz/shakerr/README.md

 ### Break down into end to end tests

 The first batch of tests check that test data can be cleaned and formatted appropriately.
-The secon batch of tests, test if the graphing functions work as expected.
+The second batch of tests, test if the graphing functions work as expected.